 The Insurance Institute for Highway Safety (IIHS) has released a study for 2014-2016 passenger vehicles revealing the most expensive cars to crash.

-By using collision claims data, IIHS and HLDI can give consumers an idea of how expensive it is to repair a particular vehicle following an accident.
+By using collision claims data, IIHS and HLDI can give consumers an idea of how expensive it is to repair a particular vehicle following an accident at an auto body services shop.
 Read more about your options to find money for car repair after an accident.
 The data is broken down into three categories: claim frequency, claim severity, and overall losses.
 Claim frequencies are per 100 insured vehicle years, while claim severity is average loss payment per claim.
 The overall losses are average payments per insured vehicle year.

 SEE ALSO: How Much Does It Cost to Insure a Lamborghini?